harens/depythel/docs/source/implementation.rst

 As discussed in the :ref:`Design`, two separate classes were to be created to allow users to manage their dependencies more effectively.
 One aimed to support pre-defined dependency trees defined by an online repo.
 The other was to support custom user-defined trees.

+For a more user-orientated overview, see the :ref:`API Reference`.

 Local Tree
 ***********